uesseu/vimrc/README.md

 # Ninja's vimrc
 This is my basic vimrc, which is fast simple and easy to manage.
-Since, this vimrc is 'basic', it is not ritch.
+Since, this vimrc is 'basic', it is not rich.

 # Requirement
 - vim or neovim